declan234e/HorseMenu/README.md

 A mod menu for Red Dead Redemption 2 and Red Dead Online published by Rockstar Games.
 Strictly for educational purposes.

+### This fork is aiming more on the single player side of the menu

 ## How to use
 Use a popular injector (Xenos/Extreme Injector/Etc.) and inject into rdr2.exe